Causes and origins of Tourette syndrome

 Causes and origins of Tourette syndrome have not been fully elucidated.
 Tourette syndrome (abbreviated as Tourette's or TS) is an inherited neurodevelopmental disorder that begins in childhood or adolescence, characterized by the presence of multiple motor tics and at least one phonic tic, which characteristically wax and wane.
 Tourette's syndrome occurs along a spectrum of tic disorders, which includes transient tics and chronic tics.

 The exact cause of Tourette's is unknown, but it is well established that both genetic and environmental factors are involved.
-The overwhelming majority of cases of Tourette's are inherited, although the exact mode of inheritance is not yet known, and no gene has been identified.
-Tics are believed to result from dysfunction in the thalamus, basal ganglia, and frontal cortex of the brain, involving abnormal activity of the brain chemical, or neurotransmitter, dopamine.
-In addition to dopamine, multiple neurotransmitters, like serotonin, GABA, glutamate, and histamine (H3-receptor), are involved.
+Genetic techniques, including whole-exome sequencing (WES), Genome-wide Association Studies, and RNA-seq have recently identified several high-confidence risk genes and molecular pathways involved.
+These are largely related to neuronal migration and positioning, as well as neurotransmitter signaling and homeostasis.

+Tics result from dysfunction in brain circuitry known as cortico-basal ganglia-thalamo-cortical loops, which form in the cerebral cortex (particularly the prefrontal, somatosensory, and motor cortices), thalamus, and basal ganglia.
+These loops are necessary for important cognitive and behavioral tasks, including action selection, attention, movement, and habit formation.
+The primary neurotransmitters implicated in Tourette syndrome include dopamine, serotonin, glutamate, GABA, and histamine (H3-receptor).

 Non-genetic factors—while not causing Tourette's—can influence the severity of the disorder.
 Some forms of Tourette's may be genetically linked to obsessive-compulsive disorder (OCD), while the relationship between Tourette's and attention-deficit hyperactivity disorder (ADHD) is not yet fully understood.